 Consulate work, Teaching, Translating and Interpreting Work, Medicine with Spanish, Interpreting Work, Business with Spanish, Travel and Tourism, Marketing in Spanish, Media and Film with Spanish.
-Find out mor ea.org.uk/spanis

 From the student's point of view: Spanish student Aoife discusses her reasons for studying Spanish at Post-16.